List of mayors of Foggia

-The Mayor of Foggia is an elected politician who, along with the Foggia's City Council, is accountable for the strategic government of Foggia in Apulia, Italy.
-The office has been held by a special commissioner since 25 May 2021, after the resignation of mayor Franco Landella.
+The mayor of Foggia is an elected politician who, along with the Foggia's city council, is accountable for the strategic government of Foggia in Apulia, Italy.
+The current mayor is Maria Aida Episcopo, a centre-left independent, who took office on 30 October 2023, becoming the first woman to hold the office.

 Overview

-According to the Italian Constitution, the Mayor of Foggia is member of the City Council.
+According to the Italian Constitution, the mayor of Foggia is member of the city council.

-The Mayor is elected by the population of Foggia, who also elect the members of the City Council, controlling the Mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence.
-The Mayor is entitled to appoint and release the members of his government.
+The mayor is elected by the population of Foggia, who also elect the members of the city council, controlling the mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence.
+The mayor is entitled to appoint and release the members of his government.

-Since 1995 the Mayor is elected directly by Foggia's electorate: in all mayoral elections in Italy in cities with a population higher than 15,000 the voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
+Since 1995 the mayor is elected directly by Foggia's electorate: in all mayoral elections in Italy in cities with a population higher than 15,000 the voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
 If no candidate receives at least 50% of votes, the top two candidates go to a second round after two weeks.
 The election of the City Council is based on a direct choice for the candidate with a preference vote: the candidate with the majority of the preferences is elected.
 The number of the seats for each party is determined proportionally.